jtquisenberry/System_Design/Web_Application_Design.md

 * It can also be accomplished using a file naming convention where the name of the file specifies the containing server.
 * SAN

+## Indexing
+* A mechanism for identifying the locatio of a resource.
+  * Which drive or server contains a file?
+  * Which page of a book contains searched text?
+* Not just a concept for SQL.